vittee/kformula/README.md

 You can add variables/constants, or beyond that, you can define your own function and expose the logic to the engine.

 This way you can make your application be able to accept mathematical expression from user's input, or even from database.

-If the calculation should be made, simple change the expression to get the new calculation logic apply to your application with recompiling!
+If the calculation should be made, simply change the expression to get the new calculation logic apply to your application without recompiling!

 Install
 -------